What’s holding you back from living the life you want? We’ve all experienced negative thinking; it happens all the time.

 We may be hyper-self-conscious because we were constantly asked, “what will the others think?”

 We may have been raised to believe the world is hostile.

 We might believe we don’t possess the innate talent of a sibling or friend, or to believe things come easy for others but don’t come easy for us.
 We weren’t “born with it.”

-We may paint the world with a rosy brush, because we have a deep-seeded need to use over-optimism to make everything okay.
+We may paint the world with a rosy brush because we have a deep-seated need to use over-optimism to make everything okay.

 These addictions aren’t limited to activities either.
-We can become addicted to gambling, seeking danger, making deals, playing dumb, constantly being late, flirting, gum chewing, nail biting, over-exercising…and the list goes on.
-We can even become addicted to moods and ways of being, such as hiding behind sarcasm, moping, being a people-pleaser or a perfectionist.
+We can become addicted to gambling, seeking danger, making deals, playing dumb, constantly being late, flirting, gum chewing, nail-biting, over-exercising…and the list goes on.
+We can even become addicted to moods and ways of being, such as hiding behind sarcasm, moping, being a people-pleaser, or a perfectionist.
 Our soft addictions take up our time and brainpower to avoid the negative thinking that we feel powerless to change.